Apple Fig Bread

 - Prepare a standard size loaf pan with either butter and flour or baking spray.

-- In a small bowl, sift together both flours, baking soda, cinnamon, nutmeg, allspice, cloves and salt; set aside.
+- In a small bowl, sift together flour, baking soda, cinnamon, nutmeg, allspice, cloves and salt; set aside.

-- In a large bowl, combine eggs and turbinado sugar with a wire whisk.
-Add oil, greek yogurt, applesauce, fig butter and vanilla extract.
-Whisk until all ingredients are thoroughly combined.
+- In a large bowl, combine eggs and sugar with a wire whisk.
+Add oil, greek yogurt, applesauce, fig butter and vanilla extract; whisk until all ingredients are thoroughly combined.
 Stir in dry ingredients just until combined.
+Stir in grated apple.